kianmasri/wordle_best_starting_word_finder/README.md

 ## What's the best starting word already?
-**raise** which averages 10.86 possible words after the first guess.
-A little sad it wasn't something less common.
+**roate** which averages 10.78 possible words after the first guess.